hmc-orca-s18/cs121/CodingStyle.md

 into the Web App we used python, and finally, we used HTML/CSS for the visible aspects of our interface.
 Below, we will go through how we named our variables and functions, comments, whitespaces, indentation, capitalization, and characters per line for each of these different languages.
+This document goes through our coding style for each language.
+While we worked to adhere to these guidelines, we permitted ourselves to break them if it impaired our ability to implement a part of code.

 Python